-Carmel sent in another one, but sorry, Carmel haven't got time for yours because there's one here, this is from Claire and I daren't ignore the one from Claire, I got a feeling it's the Claire I know very well.
+Cromwell sent in another one, but sorry, Carmel haven't got time for yours because there's one here.
+This is from Claire and ident.
+Ignore the one from Claire.
+A feeling it's the Claire I know very well.
 She says we've recently done a major push with acupuncture and the practitioner who works with kids with Aspergers just regular posts on Facebook, all three.
-She has been amazed at the number of new patients we've had book in.
-I feel a bit silly that I didn't listen to Gilly a few years ago.
-So Carmel says most of her new patient business now comes from Google reviews.
+She has been amazed at the number of new patients we've had booking.
+I feel a bit silly that I didn't listen to Julie a few years ago when I might be a lot of people out there who should have been.
+And that gives me Oh, Eric told me it's so Camile commerce is most of our new patient business no comes from Google reviews.
 To which my practice manager responds personally, I found that people are now careful to research who they choose to treat them.

 Yeah.
-Yeah, I've just challenged my clients this week to increase their number of Google reviews because it is important, because it's a decision we don't have to make then, if there's 105 star reviews, and four 4.5 reviews, you're gonna go for the other one, you know, it's just, we haven't got to make a decision that lots of people like this place aren't going there.
+Yeah, I've just challenged my clients this week to to increase their number of Google reviews because it is important, because it's a decision we don't have to make then if there's 105 star reviews, and for 4.5 reviews, you're gonna go for the other one, you know, it's just we haven't we haven't got to make a decision that lots of people like this place aren't going there.
 What about this business of responding to reviews?
 Yeah, I think it's nice to respond.
-Just to say we're so glad you're feeling better or thanks for leaving such a lovely review.
+Just to say we're so glad you're here, better or Thanks for leaving?
+You're such a lovely reviews rapport and yeah, absolutely.